 We have good news (ribbit!) and we have bad news (croak).
 The good news is that Downtown Disney reopened July 9.
-It felt so good getting close to those Disneyland gates again.
-The bad news is that Disneyland did not receive government guidelines for reopening the theme parks time to open for Disneyland park's 65th birthday on July 17.
+It felt so good getting close to those Disneyland gates again!
+The bad news is that Disneyland did not receive government guidelines for reopening the theme parks in time to open for Disneyland Park's 65th birthday July 17.
 We promise to update this post with the good news and new reopening date as soon as we hear it.
 We expect to hear more news soon.
 In the meantime, here is everything you need to know and what you can expect from the phased Disneyland reopening.
-Hop down to Downtown Disney District Reopening to see all the restaurants and shops with will be open initially.
+Hop down to Downtown Disney District Reopening to see all the restaurants and shops that will be open initially.

 Disneyland Reopening Dates and Details

 Let's get down to business.
 Disneyland is opening in phases.
 Here are the proposed reopening dates:

 July 9 — The Downtown Disney District reopened.